mariufa/BaglerPage/README.md

 # BaglerPage
-- First a credentials.txt is required in the project root, and should look like:
+- First a credentials.txt is required in the project root.
+This should contain the necessary information for postgresql.
+The file should look like like:
 ```
  user:username
  db:databasName